3C277.1 e-MERLIN workshop: Part 1 - Calibration

 ← back to top

-Check that you have all_avg.ms in a directory with enough space and start CASA.
+Ensure you have all_avg.ms in a directory that has enough space, and then start CASA.

-Enter the parameter in step 1 of the script to specify the measurement set and, optionally, the parameter to write the listing to a text file.
-Important: To make it easier, the line numbers corresponding to the script 3C277.1_cal_outline.py are included in the excerpts from the script shown in this tutorial.
+Enter the parameter in step 1 of the script to specify the measurement set and, optionally, the parameter to save the listing to a text file.
+Important: To facilitate understanding, the line numbers corresponding to the script 3C277.1_cal_outline.py are included in the excerpts from the script presented in this tutorial.

 overwrite=True,

-Because e-MERLIN stores data for each source in a separate fitsidi file, the sources are listed one by one even though the phase-ref and target scans interleave.
-So selected entries from listobs, re-ordered by time, show:
+Due to e-MERLIN storing data for each source in a separate fitsidi file, the sources are listed individually even though the phase-ref and target scans interleave.
+Consequently, selected entries from listobs, reordered by time, display:

 Timerange (UTC) Scan FldId FieldName nRows